ncbi/GeneSigNet/README.md

 #### Cancer Data (.cvs format)

 The following files provides the gene expression and exposure of mutational signatures for cancer patients.

-* [Gene_Expression_BRCA.csv](data/Gene_Expression_BRCA.csv): Normalized expression collected from ICGC which covers 266 cancer samples and 2,204 genes (Go term DNAmetabolic and immune response precesses).
+* [Gene_Expression_BRCA.csv](data/Gene_Expression_BRCA.csv): The normalized gene expression data (ICGC data portal) for 266 breast cancer (BRCA) patients.
+Gene expression profiles for 2,204 genes involved in either DNA metabolic or immune response processes of the Gene Ontology (GO) database were selected for the analysis.
+* [Signature_Exposure_BRCA.csv](data/Signature_Exposure_BRCA.csv): Exposure of 6 mutational signatures and HRD mutational status are used for the analysis